Chassis Number Insurance

 Key Takeaways

 Before the DVLA (Driver and Vehicle Licensing Agency) can issue a UK registration number, the vehicle must be insured.
-This creates the need for chassis number insurance or VIN Number insurance.
+This creates the need for this type of cover also referred to as VIN Number insurance or Q Plate Car insurance..

 Those planning to import a car without a UK registration number should consider this insurance.